 "Revenge Painting", referring to an incident involving former Fox CEO Tom Rothman re-painting a set behind director Gavin Hood's back, is a term used to describe the copious amounts of Executive Meddling that went into the film.

 No Problem with Licensed Games: While not a brilliant game, the video game of the movie is a fun, gory hack-and-slash with well-working gameplay mechanics, plenty of fanservice, and expanded plot points.
-In fact, the game seems to be more well-received than the movie it's based off of!
+In fact, the game seems to be more well-received than the movie it's based on!
 (As the developers worked on the also-very-well-received X-Men Legends, Marvel Ultimate Alliance, the two most recent titles in the Star Wars Dark Forces Saga and Star Trek: Elite Force, this may not actually be surprising.)
 Ironically, the story of the game works rather well when it's not trying to follow the plot of the movie.
 Interestingly, it also ends on a cliffhanger/possible sequel hook that is completely unrelated to the film's plot.
 Ironically, though, it sets up X-Men: Days of Future Past fairly well except for the future Continuity Snarl that is Trask.

 Practically everyone agrees on the sheer awesomeness of the opening credits scene featuring Logan and Victor fighting throughout the wars.